-In general, the term Security Architecture has different meanings and everything will depend on the context in which the term is placed.
+In general, when we think about what is Security Architecture the term Security Architecture has different meanings and everything will depend on the context in which the term is placed.

 The question of defining the term is so relevant to understanding that Gartner has reserved an entire article to describe his view of Safe Architecture.
 And for Gartner, the term means:

 “In Gartner’s experience, practitioners use the term “security architecture” to refer to the security elements in a range of different (often unspoken) domains.
 These may be enterprise architecture, technical design, organizational structure, policy framework, process catalog, or some other intended focus area.”

 From this understanding, Gartner also mentions that one of the best-known concepts for the term is when we use it to describe Enterprise Architecture.

 AppSec isn’t only codes